ChairLeg39/sqlalchemy-challenge/README.md

 ## Climate App - Part 2 ☁️

+### Flask API Endpoints 📍
+To interact with the Flask API, navigate to the following routes:
+- `/`: Home page listing all routes.
+- `/api/v1.0/precipitation`: JSON representation of the last year's precipitation data.
+- `/api/v1.0/stations`: JSON list of all the weather stations.
+- `/api/v1.0/tobs`: JSON list of Temperature Observations for the most active station over the past year.
+- `/api/v1.0/<start>`: JSON list of temperature statistics from a start date to the present.
+- `/api/v1.0/<start>/<end>`: JSON list of temperature statistics between specific start and end dates.

 ### API SQLite Connection & Landing Page 🌐
 The backend setup for the Flask API involves:
 - **Database Engine**: Creation of the SQLAlchemy engine connected to the `hawaii.sqlite` database file.
 This engine serves as the foundation for further data operations.